MarcusMQF/FOP-ToDoList-App/README.md

 6. Submit a Pull Request
   - Open pull request on GitHub
   - Provide clear description of changes

-### Next Steps 🚧

-1. **Design the GUI**:
-   - Use **FXML** for layout design:
-     - Task list view
-     - Task creation form
-     - Task management controls

-2. **Integrate with the Database**:
-   - Ensure the GUI interacts with the SQLite database to:
-     - Fetch task data
-     - Update task information
-     - Handle user operations

-3. **Test the Application**:
-   - Perform thorough testing to ensure:
-     - GUI functionality
-     - Database operations
-     - User interactions

 ## Contributors 🧑‍🚀